Chinmay-Garg/PS-Band/README.md

 Follow the instructions [here](https://flutter.dev/docs/get-started/install) for installing Flutter and [here](https://flutter.dev/docs/get-started/editor) for setting up Android Studio to get the app development framework for this project.

+After opening the flutter_app_myapp directory in Android studio, run "flutter packages get" to download the depenancies for this app.

 The project is majorly split into two parts - the ESP-IDF backend and the Flutter front end development.
 ESP-IDF backend is contained in the folder gatt_server_adc.
 The main BLE-Gatt-With-Phone.c file is contained in gatt_server_adc -> main.
 Simply, connected your ESP32 microcontroller and navigate to this folder and run 'make flash monitor' to upload the code.

 ### Hardware